 Address: Beckenham Place Park Lake, Beckenham Hill Road, BR3 5BS | Cost? £5.50 (though you’ll need to pay £10 for an induction course if it’s your first time) | Prebooking necessary?
 You bet, on their site | Refreshments nearby?
 The lovely Homestead Cafe is in the park itself for stone-baked pizza & Square Mile coffee.

 In all there are over 25 lakes & ponds dotted across Hampstead Heath, and three of them are for swimming in.
 In classic Victorian fashion, there’s a men’s pond (Highgate), a women’s pond (Kenwood) and a mixed pond (Hampstead).
 Take a dip in any of them and you’ll feel the billow of silt between your toes, and if you swim across to the banks you’ll likely encounter some feathered friends as bathing companions.
-The mens & women’s ponds are both free to pop into, but if you want to go mixed, you need to get a summer season ticket (or join the Winter Swimming Club, if you’re foolhardy enough).
+The women’s pond also has a couple of meadows attached for sunbathing with a good book afterwards.

 At the Royal Docks you’re basically in the Thames, which makes it the final boss of London swimming.
 Just to be clear, technically you’re in the largest enclosed dock in the world …but it’s literally yards away from the river, and it shares the same water, so it might as well be.
 Only, there’s no risk of rib boats, floating restaurants, or confused whales interfering with your swim.
 And thankfully the water is tested frequently, and consistently marked as ‘excellent’.
 If you’re an open water beginner, prepare for an indiction course (either online or in-person) and dive in.